cpp-review-dune/dune-pdelab-tutorials/README.md

 The current development version of dune-pdelab-tutorials depends on the following software:

-* PDELab and DUNE core libraries (dune-common, dune-geometry, dune-grid, dune-istl, dune-localfunctions, dune-typetree, dune-pdelab) version 2.4.1, and their respective dependencies.
+* PDELab and DUNE core libraries (dune-common, dune-geometry, dune-grid, dune-istl, dune-localfunctions, dune-typetree, dune-functions, dune-pdelab) version 2.5.0, and their respective dependencies.

-* The [UG][4] grid library.
-Note that it has to be configured for parallel computations and that the dune-grid module has to be compiled with the UG bindings.
+* The [dune-uggrid][4] module (specifically the releases/2.5 branch).
+  This supersedes the old external library UG.

-* The [dune-alugrid][5] library (specifically the releases/2.4 branch), and its respective dependencies.
+* The [dune-alugrid][5] library (specifically the releases/2.5 branch), and its respective dependencies.

 * A compiler with support for C++14, at least GCC 4.9 or clang 3.5.